qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 - Only special and interesting cases appear on news.
 The more representative common but not newsworthy cases are hidden.

 A more generalized version of survivor bias is **selection bias**: When the sampling is not uniform enough and contains selection mechanism (not necessary sample vanishing), there will be bias in the result.

+The opinions on social media does not necessarily represent most peoples' view.
+There are several selection mechanisms in it: 1. not all people use social media 2. the people using social media may not post opinions 3. not all posted opinions will be seen by you due to algorithmic recommendation.

 Some physicists propose **Anthropic Principle**: the physical laws allow life because the existence of life "selects" the physical law.
 The speciality of the physical laws come from survivorship bias.